XSNAP: An X-ray Supernova Analysis Pipeline with Application to the Type II Supernova 2024ggi: Observations

 \subsection{Chandra X-ray Observatory}

-The {\it Chandra X-ray Observatory (CXO)} ACIS-S observed SN 2024ggi in two epochs: one on 2024 April 21 (ObsID: 29383; $\delta t = 10.90 \ \rm days$; PI: E. Zimmerman) with an exposure time of 14.88 ks and the other on 2024 April 26 (ObsID: 29384; $\delta t = 16.20 \ \rm days$; PI: E. Zimmerman) with an exposure time of 14.58 ks.
+The {\it CXO} ACIS-S observed SN 2024ggi in two epochs: one on 2024 April 21 (ObsID: 29383; $\delta t = 10.90 \ \rm days$; PI: E. Zimmerman) with an exposure time of 14.88 ks and the other on 2024 April 26 (ObsID: 29384; $\delta t = 16.20 \ \rm days$; PI: E. Zimmerman) with an exposure time of 14.58 ks.
 Details of these two observations are reported in Table \ref{tab:obslogggi}.

 We reduced both observations using \texttt{CIAO v4.17} \citep{2006SPIE.6270E..1VF} and their corresponding calibration files.
-Source detection and estimating source-free background regions were utilized through \texttt{ximage v4.5.1} from \texttt{HEASoft} \citep{2014ascl.soft08004N} with signal-to-noise ratio threshold of three $(\rm SNR_{thresh}=3)$ and human vetting with \texttt{SAOImage DS9} \citep{2003ASPC..295..489J}.
+Source detection and estimating source-free background regions were utilized through \texttt{ximage v4.5.1} from \texttt{HEASoft} with signal-to-noise ratio threshold of three $(\rm SNR_{thresh}=3)$ and human vetting with \texttt{SAOImage DS9}.
 For each epoch, we extracted the spectrum via \texttt{specextract} and used a circular source region with a radius of $2''$ and circular background region with a radius of $45''$.